mcarlin27/rock-paper-scissors/README.md

 Specs:

-1. Player 1 can select from Rock, Paper, or Scissors using buttons
+1. Player 1 can gather input.

-2. Site automatically generates one option of the three
+2. Site will test for tie condition between players.

 3. Site recognizes win/loss for Player 1